tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

        * Report bugs or request new features via the project's bug-tracking system
        * Participate in the various project mailing lists
-       * Chat with developers and other users over IRC
        * Contact the developers directly

      To learn more, visit the "Contact" page of the official Tux Paint